Ian Darling is Executive Chair and Founder of Shark Island Institute in Sydney. He is an award winning social impact documentary filmmaker.

-He was a recipient of AbaF’s Business Arts Leadership Award and his homeless film project THE OASIS was named one of ‘Australia’s Top 50 Philanthropic Gifts of All Time.’
+He was named Australia’s Leading Philanthropist by Philanthropy Australia in 2017.
+He was a recipient of the Creative Partnerships Australia Business Leadership Award, and his homeless film project THE OASIS was named one of ‘Australia’s Top 50 Philanthropic Gifts of All Time.’

 He received the AFI Award for Best Direction in a Documentary, is a Walkley Awards Finalist, and has been nominated for numerous Australian Directors Guild, AFI, Film Critics and IF awards.
 His photographs have been finalists in the National Photographic Portrait Prize, the Moran Contemporary Photographic Prize, the Sydney Life Photography Prize, and the Head On Portrait Prize.

-He has a MBA from IMD Switzerland, and a BA from the Australian National University.
+He has a MBA from IMD Switzerland, and a BA (Acc.) from the Australian National University.